 - If you are buying online, check photos and descriptions scrupulously.

 - Check for tarnishing and make sure the gems are still secure.

 - Check if clasps are working.
-Make sure the piece is authentic.

 The Most Valuable Christian Dior Jewelry